CSA-OCP-GER/text-analytics/README.md

 In the language of your choice (Python solution is provided), write a small scripts  that

-1. Converts speech into written text (German or English)
+1. Converts speech into written text (German or English) - use can use this [file](data/test.wav)

 :question: **Questions:**

 1. What happens if you transcribe a long audio file with the Speech-to-Text API (>15s)?
+What does the provided solution to sentences?
 1. What happens if you select the wrong language in the text-to-speech API?
 How could you solve this problem?

 :see_no_evil: [Hints](hints/speech-to-text.md)